Christo Popov: Career

 Christo Popov started playing badminton at the age of 5.
 He won the European U15 and U17 Junior Champions in the boys' doubles event with Kenji Lovang in 2016 and 2017 respectively, also finished as boys' singles U15 runner-up in 2016.
 He later won the boys' singles silver medals at the 2018 European and 2019 World Junior Championships.
 He managed to win the 2017 Italian Junior International, Danish Junior Cup, also 2018 and 2019 Hungarian Junior International.

 At the age of 16, he already won the senior international tournament at the 2018 Bulgarian Open in the men's doubles event with his brother Toma Junior Popov.
 Christo Popov topped the boys' singles World Junior Ranking on 7 January 2020.
 He won the men's singles in the 2020 French national championships and in doing so became the youngest ever winner of the competition At the 2020 European Men's and Women's Team Badminton Championships he won the bronze medal with the French national team.
 In March 2020, he claimed his first BWF Junior International Grand Prix title by winning the Dutch Junior tournament.
 At the 2020 European Junior Championships in Lahti, Finland, Popov claimed three medals, winning a gold in the boys' singles, a silver in the team, and a bronze in the mixed doubles events.

-In 2021, Popov opened the season by participating at the European Mixed Team Championships together with the French national team.
+In 2021, Popov opened the season by participating in the European Mixed Team Championships together with the French national team.
 The team finished as the finalist and won the silver medal.
 In May, he received the BEC Young Player of the Year and European Fan Player of the Yeat by the Badminton Europe.
 At the 2021 Spain Masters, he finished as a men's doubles semi-finalist, losing to the eventual winner, Indonesia's Pramudya Kusumawardana and Yeremia Rambitan.

-In 2024, Christo won two Super 300 Titles, both achieved in Germany which are the German Open and the Hylo open.
-In the German Open, he defeated Danish Rasmus Gemke in two straight sets.
+In 2024, Christo won two BWF World Tour Super 300 titles, both achieved in Germany which are the German Open and the Hylo Open.
+In the German Open, he defeated Danish Rasmus Gemke in two straight games to clinched his first ever World Tour title.
 Later in November, he defeated his own older brother Toma Junior Popov in the Hylo Open finals.
 The Popov brothers also competed for France at the 2024 Summer Olympics in the men's doubles event.